Bigfoot, Sasquatch and Yeti

 - Some versions of the Dungeons & Dragons Monster Manual include Yeti as potential encounters.

 - Pathfinder features both Yeti and Sasquatches.
 Neither of them are Always Chaotic Evil, although Yeti in particular can be very dangerous if sufficiently irritated.
-Oddly enough, even in a world with dragons and vampires, Sasquatches are still mysterious and elusive.
+Oddly enough, even in a world with dragons and vampires, Sasquatches are still mysterious and elusive, and the supplemental book Mystery Monsters Revisited offers pointers on how to keep these creatures - along with related monsters like the mothman and Nessie-type lake monsters - appropriately mysterious.

 - Deadlands uses both Sasquatches and Skunk Apes.
 The former are one of the few non-evil supernatural entities in the setting, while the latter are more malicious.
 This hasn't stopped one of them from developing a taste for cigars rolled from Cuban tobacco, though.